ValeriiZhyla/spring_learning_notes/Spring Data/PagingAndSortingRepository.md

 To use it, we have to create a PageRequest object, which defines, which pages we want to get and how many object should this page contain.

+**The action, that is achieved with paging, is aquivalent to "WHERE ROWNUM <= 5" in Oracle or "LIMIT 5" in PostgreSQL**

 ```java
 Pageable firstPageWithFiveElements = PageRequest.of(0, 5);